computeronaldo/Note-Taking-App/README.md

 So in a way tagIds in our note refer the Tags array for any kind of mutation in our tags info.

 This would also make deletion of a tag much easier which is a mutation in our tags array.

+In essence, the main idea is to maintain all tag related information at once place and provide a unique identifier to all other data pieces (RawNoteData in this case) so that they can refer to tag related information they require.
+Now whatever mutation we do our tags data will be reflected in other data pieces that are referring to tag info via the unique identifier we provided.
+So we have a single source of truth for our data inside for tags.